RedLanternTech/CISSPNotes/Domain5Notes.md

 - IAL 2:  Requires submission of identity documentation and proofing to the Credential Srvice Provider (CSP).
 Frequently used in employment situations.
 - IAL 3:  Requires physical presence and formal review.

+- For ZeroTrust, you need access control at all levels.
+- **Authentication is proving identity**
+- **Authorization is what they are allowed to do**

+**Hashing Can Also Prove authenticity**

+- Provisioning - Granting Access
+- DeProvisioning - Taking it away

 Tokens:
 - Synchronous  depends on timing
 - Asynchronous:  depends on a math formula.  you type a number and it gives you one